Inpatient Overflow Management with Proximal Policy Optimization: Atomic Actions and Proximal Policy Optimization

 Specifically, assume that the current policy $\pi_\eta \in \Pi$ is parameterized by $\eta \in \Theta$, using the atomic action parameterization described in Section~\ref{subsec:policy-para}.
 For notational simplicity, let $v_\eta$ and $A_\eta$ denote the relative value function and advantage function under $\pi_\eta$, respectively.
 To improve upon $\pi_\eta$ to get a better policy $\pi_\theta$, \cite{schulman2017proximal} suggests \emph{minimizing} the following PPO objective:

 Here, the distribution $\mu_\eta$ denotes the stationary distribution under policy $\pi_\eta$; $r_{\theta,\eta}$ denotes the probability ratio between $\pi_\theta$ and $\pi_\eta$:

-where $\pi_\theta(f|s)$ and $\pi_\eta(f|s)$ are defined as in~\eqref{equ: system-level probability of atomic action policy}, with $\kappa$ replaced by $\kappa_\theta$ and $\kappa_\eta$, respectively; and the clipped function
+where $\pi_\theta(f\mid s)$ and $\pi_\eta(f\mid s)$ are defined as in~\eqref{equ: system-level probability of atomic action policy}, with $\kappa$ replaced by $\kappa_\theta$ and $\kappa_\eta$, respectively; and the clipped function

-The acceptable difference $\epsilon$ is a hyper-parameter that can be tuned for better algorithm performance.
+The difference $\epsilon$ is a hyper-parameter that can be tuned for better algorithm performance.

 For the theoretical guarantee, we establish \textbf{Proposition~1}, which extends the performance improvement guarantee of PPO from the time-stationary, long-run average cost setting in \cite{dai2022queueing} to our more complex periodic environment.
-See the complete statement of Proposition~1 (alongside needed technical conditions) in Appendix~\ref{App: PPO Motivation} and its proof in Appendix~\ref{app:proof}.
+See the complete statement of Proposition~1 (alongside needed technical conditions) in Appendix~\ref{App: PPO Motivation}.
 The key challenge in the proof lies in the periodicity of state transitions, which makes directly applying previous results inapplicable.
 To address this, we introduce a new framework using daily Markov chains (MCs), where one period (e.g., one day) is treated as a single transition step.
-This transformation allows us to redefine the objective function in a way that ensures aperiodicity and enables the application of previous theoretical framework.
+This transformation allows us to redefine the objective function in a way that ensures aperiodicity to use previous theoretical frameworks.
 Proposition~1 establishes that the change in long-run average cost can be decomposed into two terms: one that dominates the improvement and another that diminishes at a faster rate.
 Since PPO minimizes the dominant term while keeping the policy update conservative to control the secondary term, it leads to a provable policy improvement guarantee.

 In implementation, we estimate the objective function~\eqref{Equ: PPO Obj} using simulation data samples, i.e.,